-Lots.
-Of course there are entire encyclopedias of things to know about your horse’s digestive system, but for most of us the basics are a good place to start.
-More importantly is to know what is normal and what is abnormal in your horse so that you can be alerted to potential problems early on.
+- There’s a lot to learn here!
+Of course, there are entire encyclopedias of things to know about your horse’s digestive system, but for most of us, the basics are a good place to start.
+More importantly, is to know what is normal and what is abnormal in your horse so that you can be alerted to potential problems early on.
 And there is a lot about the outside of your horse that can tell you about the inside of your horse.

 Let’s start at the input end and move towards the output end.
 In the process, learn about some of the problems that these digestive system parts can have and how you can spot these problems.

-- Mouth - Where is all begins.
-Salivary glands, teeth, tongue and chewing start the process.
+- Mouth – Where it all begins.
+Salivary glands, teeth, tongue, and chewing start the process.
 Your horse can produce about 10 gallons of saliva a day.
-As your horse’s care taker and groom, notice how he eats and drinks.
+As your horse’s caretaker and groom, notice how he eats and drinks.
 Not just the volume, the frequency as well.
 Dental issues can be indicated by dropping food, his breath smelling like rotten garbage, and maybe even head tossing and avoiding the bit.

 Where it all begins.

-- Pharynx - Where the respiratory system and the digestive system meet.
-Food travels though the pharynx into the esophagus.
-The soft palate acts as a one way valve here, so food doesn’t go into the lungs, and can’t come back to the mouth from the esophagus.
+- Pharynx – Where the respiratory system and the digestive system meet.
+Food travels through the pharynx into the esophagus.
+The soft palate acts as a one-way valve here, so food doesn’t go into the lungs, and can’t come back to the mouth from the esophagus.
 This is one reason horses can’t vomit.